Baltimore Laser skin resurfacing

 What are the preoperative requirements?

-- stop taking ibuprofen and aspirin for 2 weeks before surgery
+• Stop taking aspirin and ibuprofen 2 weeks before surgery

 What is the Laser skin resurfacing Post-Op recovery like?

 The skin must be protected during the healing period by applying ointments every few hours.
-Redness of the skin may persist anywhere from a few weeks to a couple of months.
-Patients should protect the skin from sun exposure afterward.
+Redness of the skin may persist anywhere from a few weeks to a couple of months. >Sun protection is essential following the procedure, as the skin is especially vulnerable to UV damage during this time.

-Follow your surgeon's instructions depending on what type of laser was used.
+Follow your surgeon's specific instructions depending on what type of laser was used.

 What are the risks and possible complications?

-Complications and risks of Laser skin resurfacing include the following conditions:
+Complications and risks of Laser skin resurfacing include:

 How much does Laser skin resurfacing cost?